Computation of lattice isomorphisms and the integral matrix similarity problem: Preliminaries on complexity

-\begin{remark} Currently, the following complexity statements are known. \begin{enumerate} \item The problem $\pfactor_{\Z}$ can be solved in probabilistic subexponential time (\cite{MR1137100}). {By factoring the norm of an ideal in $\Z$ and determining prime ideals of $\calO_F$ lying above the rational primes dividing the norm in randomised polynomial time (\cite[6.2]{MR1228206}), there is a probabilistic polynomial time reduction from $\pfactor_{\calO_F}$ to $\pfactor_{\Z}$}.
-Since $\pprimitive(q)$ is probabilistic polynomial-time reducible to $\pfactor_{\Z}(q-1)$, the same holds for $\pprimitive$.
-Moreover, $\pdlog$ can be solved in subexponential time; see \cite{Odlyzko} and the references therein.
-It follows from~\cite{MR1104698,MR3290946,MR3240816}, that the same is true for problems $\ppip$ and $\unit$ for rings of integers of number fields, under the assumptions that the Generalized Riemann Hypothesis (GRH) and certain heuristics about the distribution of smooth algebraic integers and ideals hold. \item There exist quantum polynomial-time algorithms for solving each of the problems $\pfactor_{\Z}$, $\pdlog$, $\pprimitive$ (\cite{MR1471990}), $\unit$ (\cite{MR3238955}) and $\ppip(\OF)$ (\cite{MR3478440}). \end{enumerate} \end{remark}
+\begin{remark} Currently, the following complexity statements are known. \begin{enumerate} \item The problem $\pfactor_{\Z}$ can be solved in probabilistic subexponential time (\cite[Theorem 10.5]{MR1137100}).
+Given an ideal $I$ of the ring of integers $\mathcal{O}_{F}$ of a number field $F$, the prime ideals of $\mathcal{O}_{F}$ lying above the rational prime factors of $\mathrm{Norm}_{F/\Q}(I)$ can be determined in probabilistic polynomial time (\cite[\S 6.2]{MR1228206}); hence there is a probabilistic polynomial-time reduction from $\pfactor$ to $\pfactor_{\Z}$.
+Since $\pprimitive(\F_q)$ is probabilistic polynomial-time reducible to \mbox{$\pfactor(q-1)$}, the same holds for $\pprimitive$.
+Moreover, $\pdlog$ can be solved in subexponential time; see \cite{MR1759614} and the references therein.
+While it is conjectured that $\ppip$ and $\unit$ can also be solved in subexponential time, so far this has been established only under additional hypotheses and heuristics, including the Generalised Riemann Hypothesis (GRH); see ~\cite{MR1104698,MR3290946,MR3240816}. \item There exist quantum polynomial-time algorithms for solving each of the problems $\pfactor_{\Z}$, $\pdlog$, $\pprimitive$ (\cite[\S{}5, \S{}6]{MR1471990}), $\unit$ (\cite[Theorem 1.2]{MR3238955}) and $\ppip$ for rings of integers of number fields (\cite[Theorem 1.3]{MR3478440}). \end{enumerate} \end{remark}

 Our approach to solving $\pisomorphic$ and $\ppip$ for noncommutative algebras $A$ satisfying hypothesis (H) relies crucially on the solution of the following two subproblems.

 \begin{problem*}[$\pwedderburn$] Given a number field $K$ and a finite-dimensional semisimple $K$-algebra $A$ satisfying hypothesis \textup{(H)}, determine number fields $K_{i}$, integers $r, n_{i} \in \Z_{>0}$ and an explicit isomorphism $A \cong \prod_{i=1}^{r} \Mat_{n_i}(K_i)$. \end{problem*}